Eventbrite-DBMS/EventBrite/README.md

 6. Import the Dataset.sql file which is in the sql directory.
 7. Congratulations! you are good to go  .......
 Try retrieving various informations from the dataset and Explore new advanced queries.... ^-^
 8. To implemet plsql query install sqlplus and then run plsql queries through the sql command prompt.
-9. First import your sql tables and then then type set serveroutput on and write the plsql code and the ouput is displayed for the above PLSQL query.
+9. First import the sql tables and then  type set serveroutput on and write the plsql code and the ouput is displayed for the above PLSQL query.

 ## Thank you